adafruit/CircuitPython_NAU7802/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircuitPython driver class for the NAU7802 24-bit ADC.
+A async CircuitPython driver class for the NAU7802 24-bit ADC.
+This is a fork of the original `NAU7802 driver <https://github.com/CedarGroveStudios/CircuitPython_NAU7802>` that converts certain operations into async methods.
+This allows the driver to play nice with other async code especially if you're doing potentially long running operations such as reading and averaging dozens of samples.
+The original driver blocks all code execution while waiting for data to become available while this one will yield (a zero async sleep) to allow other code to run.

 Dependencies